murtaza52/asn1/README.md

 ## Dependencies

-The project depends on the following Java8 API's -
+The project depends on the following Java8 API -

 1. `java.util.Base64`
-2. `java.time`

-`java.util.Base64` is used in place of `javax.xml.bind.DatatypeConverter` for reading base64 bytes into bytes. ``javax.xml.bind.DatatypeConverter` is not available in Java8.
+`java.util.Base64` is used in place of `javax.xml.bind.DatatypeConverter` for reading the base64 string into bytes. `javax.xml.bind.DatatypeConverter` is not available in Java8.

-`java.time` is needed for parsing UTC time values.